Commercial Real Estate Market Update Spring 2019

 A number of global factors are driving up demand for commercial real estate and industrial property in Australia.

 The populations of many of our major trading partners are becoming more urban.
 This urbanisation drives demand for manufactured food products, which is increasingly being met by trade.
 This is particularly applicable in the case of Australia’s trading relationship with China, where Australian exports have increased in value almost 7-fold since 2008.

 This has significant flow-on effects for Australia’s commercial real estate sector, with manufacturing (predominantly driven by the sub-industry Food Product Manufacturing) contributing to 25% of commercial real estate take-up over the past five years.
 The rapid growth in trade not only increases the commercial real estate footprint of the manufacturing industry, it also has a multiplier effect on the wider logistics, supply chain management industry, driving a need for increased production facilities, cold storage and specialised food logistics capabilities.

 The low AUD naturally means Australian exports are more competitive in the global market, which is driving robust demand.
 In addition, US wine and Chinese meats have both recently been subjected to tariffs, which has worked in favour of Australian wine and meat exports.
 These favourable trading conditions are reflected in the upward trend in freight volume (measured in Twenty-foot Equivalent Units, or TEUs).
 Freight volume is a good predictor of demand for commercial real estate and industrial property, along with related industries including transport, logistics and warehousing.

-The rise of institutional investors, combined with a boom in ecommerce and robust international trade all result in fierce competition for prime commercial real estate.
+The rise of institutional investors, combined with a boom in eCommerce and robust international trade all result in fierce competition for prime commercial real estate.
 If your business is being challenged by this aggressive climate, TM Insight may be able to help.
-We help with strategic planning and operational management of commercial real estate and logistics.
+We help with strategic planning and operational management of the commercial real estate and logistics.
 If you’d like to know how we can help you, get in touch today.